Quantum Sudoku: collapsing, entangling, and sliding through universes

 7) Entanglement with more than two states

 Let each cell have four possibilities.
-A measurement on one cell doesn’t finish the job—it just prunes the other’s possibilities.
-The vibe is partial collapse.
+Measuring one cell narrows the other’s candidates without fully resolving it — partial collapse.

 Left allowed: Right allowed: